Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Enfield and are not the council.
 About us

-The Healthy and Safe Communities Scrutiny Panel is scheduled to meet on Wednesday, 18 March 2026, to discuss a range of important health and safety matters affecting the borough.
-Key topics on the agenda include an update on mental health services transformation, a review of the North Middlesex University Hospital's maternity service following recent inspections, and the annual report from the Health and Wellbeing Board.
-The panel will also receive updates on the measles epidemic in Enfield and performance monitoring from the Safer Stronger Communities Board.
+The Healthy and Safe Communities Scrutiny Panel met on 18 March 2026 to discuss a range of critical health and safety issues affecting Enfield residents.
+Key topics included an update on mental health service transformation by the North London NHS Foundation Trust (NLFT), a review of North Middlesex University Hospital's maternity services following recent inspections, and an assessment of the ongoing measles epidemic in the borough.
+The panel also received an update on community safety performance and the annual report from the Health and Wellbeing Board.

 Mental Health Services Transformation